 Gen Zers reach for their cell phones about every 7 minutes.
 Their phone is their preferred way of staying informed and keeping in touch with the latest updates on everything, including what’s happening in the company they work in.
 They demand availability and transparency and quickly become disillusioned without them.
 Be sure that your business applications are mobile-ready and can be accessed easily by your employees whenever they want and wherever they are.

-The top three social networks for Gen Zers are Instagram, Facebook, and Snapchat, followed by Pinterest, Tumblr, and WhatsApp.
+The top three social networks for Gen Zers are Snapchat (42.0 million), TikTok (37.3 million), and Instagram (33.3 million).
+Facebook, Pinterest, Twitter, and Reddit also have relatively large followings.
+Their reach will continue to grow steadily as Gen Z ages out of popular teen platforms.
 Although some Gen Zers are considering taking a break from the general usage of some of today’s social networks, they will seek out new ones.
 For this reason, it is important to keep abreast of new networks as they emerge.
 Also, Gen Zers still follow brands and consume branded content.
 Companies wanting to attract and retain these employees should have a defined social engagement strategy that includes a presence on several social networks as well as an internal social channel for disseminating company content and encouraging two-way communication.

 A gamification platform that can be accessed from a mobile device keeps Gen Zers connected to the company at all times.
 It sends notifications to employees on all activities in near real-time and provides the level of availability and transparency that these newcomers need to stay engaged and feel part of the corporate community.
 Gamification can also be used to encourage the use of internal and external social networks by rewarding employees for their efforts.